 World of Warships

-They said it would never happen, but submarines have now officially been confirmed for free-to-play multiplayer naval battler World of Warships.
-After being tested with the player base in Operation ‘Terror of the Deep’ Wargaming has decided to commit to bringing submarines into the main game with their own combat mechanics, upgrades, and combat roles.
-There’s no word on when subs will officially launch in World of Warships, but if you’re after a free naval warfare sim, then this game has been going from strength to strength since its release in 2015.
-So while subs aren’t in the game just yet, this is one of the best WW2 games for fans of naval combat.
-If you’re new to the submarine scene then these games can be pretty intimidating at first, but stick with them and seek out the enthusiastic community and you’ll soon get to grips with the steep learning curve.
+They said it would never happen, but submarines are now available in the free-to-play multiplayer naval battler World of Warships.
+After being tested with the player base in Operation ‘Terror of the Deep’ Wargaming committed to bringing submarines into the main game with their own combat mechanics, upgrades, and combat roles.

+And there you have it, our roundup of the finest submarines games you can play right now.
+If you’re new to the submarine scene, these games can be pretty intimidating at first, but stick with them and seek out the enthusiastic community, and you’ll soon get to grips with the steep learning curve.
 If you want to enjoy a military sim but hate getting wet, why not try our best tank games on for size?